W. Harry Vaughan

-William Harry Vaughan, Jr. (born February 9, 1900) was a professor of ceramic engineering at the Georgia School of Technology and the founder and first director of what is now the Georgia Tech Research Institute.
+William Harry Vaughan, Jr. (February 9, 1900–May 11, 1993) was a professor of ceramic engineering at the Georgia School of Technology and the founder and first director of what is now the Georgia Tech Research Institute.

 Education

 Vaughan graduated from Georgia Tech with a Bachelor of Science degree in engineering chemistry in 1923.
 While at Georgia Tech, Vaughan was a member of Phi Kappa Phi and Pi Delta Epsilon; a contributor to The Technique in 1918 and 1919; Assistant Editor (1922) and Editor-in-Chief (1923) of the Blue Print; Captain, R.O.T.C; and President, Emerson Chemical Society.
 Vaughan subsequently earned a Master of Science in ceramic engineering from the University of Illinois in 1925.

 Career

 Vaughan returned to Georgia Tech and became an assistant professor of ceramic engineering, the second faculty member in that department (the first being Professor Arthur V. Henry).
 The Ceramic Engineering Department is a distant predecessor to Georgia Tech's modern School of Materials Science and Engineering in the Georgia Tech College of Engineering.
 In Spring 1935, Vaughan was inducted into Omicron Delta Kappa.